Milucid-Labs/milucid-landing-page/milucid.md

 ## Our Products

-### EasyPop for Shopify
+### PopWise for Shopify
-EasyPop is a Shopify app that helps merchants create and manage personalized pop-up notifications to boost engagement and drive sales.
+PopWise is a Shopify app that helps merchants create and manage personalized pop-up notifications to boost engagement and drive sales.

 #### Key Features
 - Create custom pop-up notifications with images, icons, and dynamic content